-Fourth Grade at Saint Paschal Baylon School (SPBS) is a great year full of learning, excitement and challenge!
-Our Fourth Graders are no longer “learning to read”…instead, they are “reading to learn”.
-During Fourth Grade at SPBS, students study many different literary genres, including: myths, folktales, historical fiction, realistic fiction, and expository text.
-The Fourth Grade class reading themes interlace with our Science and Social Studies units, including: rocks, electricity, habitats, and California History.
+Fourth Grade at Saint Paschal Baylon School (SPBS) is a fantastic year full of excitement and challenge!
+We are not just "learning to read" anymore . . . we are "reading to learn."
+During Fourth Grade, students study different literary genres, including: myths, folktales, historical fiction, realistic fiction, and expository text.
+Our class reading themes interlace with our Science and Social Studies units, including: rocks, electricity, habitats, and California History.
 Students practice different forms of writing: narrative, informative, persuasive, and response to literature – all within the context of our school wide writing program, and the English Language Arts Common Core State Standards (CCSS.ELA).

 Within our 100% Catholic student body, Catholic faith formation is inculcated throughout all aspects of the Fourth Grade year, including: participation in weekly school wide Masses, liturgical events, student-led Stations of the Cross during Lent, prayer services, annual Sacrament of Reconciliation, conflict resolution based on gospel values, and the formal/academic study of our Catholic faith.

-One of the favorite Fourth Grade class faith formation traditions at Saint Paschal Baylon School is a visit to the Santa Barbara Mission during Lent.
-Students attend Ash Wednesday service in the same place where Native Americans worked and prayed during the 1800's.
+One of the favorite Fourth Grade class faith formation traditions at Saint Paschal Baylon School is a visit to the Santa Barbara Mission during Lent, visiting the same place where Native Americans worked and prayed during the 1800's.

-The class also takes a day trip on the “Gold Digger’s Express” in conjunction with the Brig Pilgrim
+The class also takes a day trip to the “Gold Rush Camp”

 Students are presented with a challenging curriculum in a technology-rich environment, which includes wireless iPads and an interactive touch screen SmartBoard

 We invite parents to collaborate with our credentialed and highly-experienced Fourth Grade teacher (a graduate of SPBS!), who also holds a Masters Degree in Education.
 The teacher is assisted daily by a classroom Teacher Aide for a fun-filled and exciting Fourth Grade year!
-Students look forward to learning more about our Catholic faith, our great state of California, how to help/serve the less fortunate, intermediate-level academics, altar serving, excellence in Catholic education, and effective time management skills!
+Come and join us for a fun-filled and exciting year of learning more about our Catholic faith, our great state of California, how to help/serve the less fortunate, intermediate-level academics, altar serving, excellence in Catholic education, and ourselves!